chef-training/chef-preflight-devops-foundation/README.md

-# Chef Essentials on Windows Training Pre-flight
+# DevOps Foundations Training Pre-flight

 We are going to verify that attendees are setup properly, and the facilities will not cause issues.